 Environmental responsibility

 The quarries from which the company extracts its raw materials are returned to a natural state or put to agricultural use.
 Heidelberg Materials is increasingly opting for renaturation, thus helping to preserve biological and species diversity.
-With efficient production processes and the increasing use of alternative fuels and raw materials, the company makes an important contribution to protecting the climate.
-Group-wide standards for environmental protection and occupational health and safety help to ensure that the ambitious goals are implemented worldwide.
+With efficient production processes and the increasing use of alternative fuels and raw materials, the company reduces CO₂ emissions in line with its decarbonisation roadmap.